AndreVede/template-gatsby-zb/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby Minimal TypeScript Starter
+  Gatsby Template-ZB TypeScript Starter
 </h1>

 ## 🚀 Quick start

 1. **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the minimal TypeScript starter.
+    Use the Gatsby CLI to create a new site, specifying the template Template-ZB.

     ```shell
+    # create a Gatsby site using this Template with an app name.
+    npx gatsby new app-name https://github.com/AndreVede/template-gatsby-zb.git
+    # (You have to change the app name in package.json and gatsby-config.ts)
+    ```

+    Or use the Gatsby CLI to create a new site, specifying the minimal TypeScript starter.

+    ```shell
     # create a new Gatsby site using the minimal TypeScript starter
     npm init gatsby -- -ts

-    # create a Gatsby site using this Template
-    npx gatsby new app-name https://github.com/AndreVede/template-gatsby-zb.git
-    # (You have to change the app name in package.json and gatsby-config.ts)
     ```

 2. **Start developing.**

     Navigate into your new site’s directory and start it up.